atmotube/atmocube-levoit-demo/README.md

 ```
 pip install bleak
 ```
 On MacOS installation may be tricky.
-You have to modify Info.plist for terminal app.
+You have to modify `Info.plist` for terminal app.
 [See Bleak troubleshooting](https://bleak.readthedocs.io/en/latest/troubleshooting.html).

 Create `local_settings.py` with the following parameters

-    ATMOCUBE_BLE_NAME = 'CUBE_004C'
+    ATMOCUBE_BLE_NAME = 'CUBE_004C' #set your Atmocube device BLE name CUBE_[last 4 MAC address characters]

 Run script